 Unfortunately, many of the wooden or cloth materials furniture your home is made of is ideal for helping your bunnies digestion and to wear down their teeth that unlike our teeth grow constantly throughout their lives.

-An easy way to stop chewing is simply to cover the area to add some protection.
-You could try covering a TV cabinet or coffee tables with a cloth cover that trails down to the floor.
+An easy way to stop chewing is simply to cover the area to add some solid protection.
+You could try covering a TV cabinet or coffee tables with a cloth cover that trails down to the floor. be careful not to place things on top as bunnies have a habit of tugging at things and could pull a heavy object over themselves.

 It can be helpful to rest something up against the sides or a corner.
 A willow bridge toy is ideal for this as they are heavy enough to not be knocked over and can be bend around the corner to protect it.